bclover/real-world-functional-programming-book/gitbook/part1/input_output_side_effects.md

 isCow() // false
 ```

 Even with no inputs, this function still fails to follow the rules of same input, same output.
-Even no input, it still returns a different value because it's affected by "effects", or a variable changing, outside of itself that effects it.
+Even with no input, it still returns a different value because it's affected by "effects", or a variable changing, outside of itself.

 ### Pure isCow